 Kilimanjaro Altitude Zones

-On Kilimanjaro there are three altitude zones – high altitude (2,500 – 3,500 metres), very high altitude (3,500 – 5,500 metres) and extreme altitude (above 5,500 metres).
+Kilimanjaro comprises of three altitude zones.
+These are: high altitude (2,500 to 3,500 meters), very high altitude (3,500 to 5,500 meters), and extreme altitude (beyond 5,500 meters).

 It is important to remember that your body can cope at altitude, it just needs time to acclimatize.